MobilityDB/MobilityDB/doc/contributing/distance_design_notes.md

 one, and fails on 9951 of 10000 for the static circular buffer.
 A fixture file whose cases all agree with an approximation leaves the approximation no trace, which is why the pairs that separate the two readings are the ones to pin.

+### A solve that cannot fail must be written so it cannot cancel

+The turning point of a segment is the root of a quadratic, and the guard that precedes it decides whether a root exists at all.
+Where that decision is read from a discriminant, the discriminant is usually not an arbitrary quantity: it carries a sign the algebra already fixes, and computing it in a form that hides the sign turns a proof into a rounding accident.

+The critical point of the gap along a segment is the case in hand.
+Written as `bb^2 - 4 aa cc` the discriminant is a difference of two large products;
+reduced, it is `4 diff dr^2 (u e - p^2)`, and every factor is non-negative — the guard above it makes `diff` positive, and `u e - p^2` is the Cauchy-Schwarz slack of the two vectors.
+The two forms agree in exact arithmetic.
+They part in floating point exactly where the reduction says the value is zero: when the radius **holds constant over the segment** the two products are equal, their difference rounds to a small negative, and a negative discriminant reads as no critical point.
+The interior minimum is discarded and the segment answers with whichever endpoint is nearer.

+A radius that holds is not a corner case for a value whose radius saturates.
+An AIS noise footprint sits at its cap for long stretches, and the pair whose closest approach falls inside such a stretch answers a distance it never
+attains: over a 100 by 100 join, 8 of 10000 pairs by as much as 0.013254, one answering 11104.032571 where the disks close to 11104.019317 at the instant the nearest approach instant itself reports.

+⇒ **Where the algebra fixes a sign, compute the form that carries it, and clamp what rounding can still produce.** The rule generalises past this quadratic: a guard that rejects an impossible value is not defensive, it is a silent correctness hazard, because the impossible value arrives only through cancellation and the rejection then discards a real answer.

+⇒ **The census of the previous section is what surfaces this class.** The defect changes a distance by a part in a million; no fixture written by hand would pin it, and no eye reading the kernel would see a subtraction of two equal quantities as a subtraction of two equal quantities.
+Only the identity, run over a real join, separates the pair that is answered correctly from the pair that is answered from an endpoint.

 ### Where a zero radius stops being a temporal point